 SCM uses metrics based on the industry and where we are in the cycle.
-This leads to reliance on an adjusted 3-year cash flow and EBITDA analysis for valuation purposes.

-SCM invests in companies it believes is selling below their long-term intrinsic value, and where it is believed their intrinsic value is not recognized by the market.
+SCM invests in companies it believes are selling below their long-term intrinsic value, and where it is believed their intrinsic value is not recognized by the market.
 The process embodies an emphasis on fundamental research that is achieved by keeping the ratio of owned stocks to investment professionals low.

-SCM looks to invest in all sectors of stocks traded on U.S. exchanges with a market capitalization above \$200 million at initial purchase.
+SCM looks to invest in all sectors of stocks traded on U.S. exchanges, usually with a market capitalization above \$200 million at initial purchase.
 SCM does not generally invest in: Companies considered to be speculative, often due to a combination of high financial and operating leverage; Binary event companies, such as those usually found in the biotechnology industry; and Companies dominated by short product life cycles, such as those found in certain sub-sectors of the technology sector.